giordano9000/s3explorer/README.md

 # s3explorer
 Explore s3 buckets with interactive command line + download files

+# configuration
-# set the PROFILE and MAIN_BUCKET variables in the script, profile should be configured in your ~/.aws/credentials file.
+set the PROFILE and MAIN_BUCKET variables in the script, profile should be configured in your ~/.aws/credentials file.